 Beginning a new career as a real estate agent is exciting and you'll want to hit the ground running.
 Your long-term success depends on many things, but a good beginning real estate business plan is one of the most important.

 Don't let your excitement and enthusiasm to get with a client right away keep you from the all-important business planning and budgeting tasks.
 The tools and instructions here will help you to focus on important business practices and get a fast start on building your prospect base without spending a lot of money.

 A huge chunk of new agents fail in their first two years.
 Their average commission income can't support full-time activity.
 Or, they're part-timers, but they make even less money because it's very difficult to schedule customer contact and help when you have another job.

 The one thing I can't stress strongly enough to new entrants into real estate practice is that you are independent contractors.
 You are and you own your business.
 Just because the law says or you choose to hang your license with a broker, you do not want to become only a piece of that broker's business and marketing.

 Sure, you want to take advantage of the services and marketing offered by your broker.
 But, you should immediately begin to market yourself and your business separate from your broker.
-I'm not talking about just the branding on a website or blog.
-In most states you must in some way inform the consumer as to the identity of the broker.
-I'm talking about having a website and blog of your own.
-Then, notice I'm not saying "if," when you decide to move to a different broker or go out on your own, you don't leave empty-handed.
-You at least take a working online marketing presence with you.
+This means having a website and blog of your own.